neurobionics/TMotorCANControl/README.md

 - ϕdd: motor-side acceleration
 - τm: motor-side torque

-Another notable function is the zero() function, which sends a command to the motor to zero it's current angle.
+Another notable function is the zero_position() function, which sends a command to the motor to zero it's current angle.
 This function will shut off control of the motor for about a second while the motor zeros (sort of like zeroing a scale, it seems to record a few points to get a good measurement).
 As such, after calling the method you should delay for at least a second